pascallaliberte/pascallaliberte.me/index.md

 And I value surpassing myself, taking the lead and tending to others.

+## I write a blog on modern Christianity

 In this care for growth and relationships and depth, I'm drawn to Christianity.
 Deeply skeptical, I believe.
 Learning to bridge modernity and faith has been good for me, and I believe there's no higher urgency for my fellow christians to do the same.
 And so I write a blog on [Leading a modern life while living the Gospel][faithblog], sharing the ways I see in achieving both, fully.
 Let's all grow towards more maturity, and to a more subtle faith.
 Here's the list of articles:

+## Maybe these questions will be helpful

 Before you go, here are some questions for you.
 I pose myself these questions regularly, which help me stay true, and help me make good choices.
 I hope they're useful to you too: